open-rsx/rsb-manual/logger.rst

-The |logger| participates in the :term:`channel` designated by :samp:`{URI}` (see :ref:`uri-schema`) using one or more :term:`transports` and displays all :term:`events` published on the :term:`channel` using a configurable style.
+The |logger| participates in the :term:`channel` designated by :samp:`{URI}` (see :ref:`uri-schema`) using one or more :term:`transport` s and displays all :term:`event` s published on the :term:`channel` using a configurable style.

 The usual :ref:`commandline options <common-options>`,